-The College's disciplinary process is a prompt, fair, and impartial from the initial investigation to the final result.
-In all instances, the process will be conducted in a manner that is consistent with the institution's policy and that is transparent to the complainant and the respondent.
-Usually, the resolution of domestic violence, dating violence, sexual assault and stalking complaints are completed within 60 days of the report.
-However, each proceeding allows for extensions of timeframes for good cause with written notice to the complainant and the respondent of the delay and the reason for the delay.
 College officials involved in the investigation or adjudication of domestic violence, dating violence, sexual assault and stalking complaints are trained annually on the issues related to domestic violence, dating violence, sexual assault, and stalking as well as how to conduct an investigation and hearing process that protects the safety of the complainant and promotes accountability.
 Furthermore, each policy provides that:

 - 1. The complainant and the respondent will have timely notice for meetings at which the complainant or respondent, may be present; - 2.
 The complainant, the respondent and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary investigations; - 3.
 The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the complainant or the respondent; - 4.
 The complainant and the respondent will have the same opportunities to have others present during any institutional investigation.
 The complainant and the respondent each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The College will not limit the choice of advisor or presence for either the complainant or the respondent in any meeting or institutional disciplinary investigation.
-However, the role of the advisor is limited to consulting and advising his or her advisee, but not speak for the advisee at any meeting or hearing. - 5.
+However, the role of the advisor is limited to consulting and advising his or her advisee, but not speak for the advisee at any meeting or hearing, unless it is a Title IX Live Hearing. - 5.
 The Complainant and the Respondent would be given with the same opportunity to review the evidence gathered to-date and provide additional information before the decision is made on the final outcome of the investigation. - 6.
-The complainant and the respondent will be notified simultaneously, in writing, of the initial, interim and final decision of any disciplinary proceeding; and - 7.
-Where an appeal is permitted under the applicable policy, the complainant and the respondent will be notified simultaneously in writing, of the procedures for the respondent and the complainant to appeal the result of the institutional disciplinary proceeding.
+The complainant and the respondent will be notified simultaneously, in writing, of the initial, interim and final decision of any disciplinary proceeding; and

+7. Where an appeal is permitted under the applicable policy, the complainant and the respondent will be notified simultaneously in writing, of the procedures for the respondent and the complainant to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the complainant and the respondent will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.